LLLichtenstein/MSPTC-Portfolio/README.md

 > > #### Research Project

 > > #### Design - Social Media - Participatory Culture Flickr Gallery and Presentation

+a presentation and relevant photos curated on Flickr

 > > I curated this Flickr Gallery and created this presentation to depict educational gaming as it relates to Participatory Culture and Social Media.
 > > ##### Flickr Gallery
 > > The gallery can be found at the following URL: https://www.flickr.com/photos/60721421@N07/galleries/72157626372437622/